lyeoni/pretraining-for-language-understanding/README.md

 >> </doc>
 ```

 The extracted text is saved as text file of a certain size.
 To combine these, use `build_corpus.py`.
+The output `corpus.txt` contains _4,277,241 sentences, 55,568,030 words_.

 example:
 ```